garystafford/yolo11-pytorch-sagemaker-demo/README.md

          │
          ▼
 ┌─────────────────┐
-│  YOLO11l Model  │ Run inference on GPU
+│    predict_fn   │ Run inference on GPU
 │    (PyTorch)    │ with confidence threshold
 └────────┬────────┘
          │